-In Report Builder, you have multiple Save options and other settings which you can make use of.
-The below image displays all the Save Options and other settings.
+In Report Builder, you have multiple Save options and other settings.
+The below image describes all of the options.

-Save: You can save the newly created report, if you wish to.
-Clicking the Save button will save the report to the reports repository.
+Save: You can save a newly created report.
+If you wish to.
+Clicking the Save button will save the report to the report repository.

 To save a new report:

 - Enter the Name of the report.
 This will be the name that appears in the Repository, as well as in any menus or screens where the report is displayed.

 Limitation: For Gainsight objects, you cannot create multiple reports with the same report name, even if you try saving the report, it will not be saved to the report repository.
 Alternatively, you can prefix or suffix some additional text and then save the report.

 - Enter the Description of the report, if required.